Access personal data

 It will assist with processing your application if one of the documents is a photographic identity document such as your passport or driving licence.

 Do not send original documents as these will not be returned.

 - apply online

-- fill in the subject access request form.
+- fill in the subject access request from

 - write to the Data Protection Team using the address below: